sisterai/estate-assistant-system/README.md

 ## Containerization

-The application is containerized using Docker to ensure consistent, portable, and reproducible builds across different environments.
+The application is containerized using Docker to guarantee consistent, portable, and reproducible builds across different environments.

 * **Backend and Frontend Dockerfiles:**
   The `backend/Dockerfile` and `frontend/Dockerfile` define how to build the container images for their respective services.
 They include steps to install dependencies, build the code, and configure the production servers.